-We’ve always been passionate about education and the benefits of equipping a new generation with engineering skills, so some of our most rewarding work is working with schools and education facilities to supply ranges of machinery for students to learn from.
+We’ve always been strong believers in the benefits of equipping a new generation with engineering skills, so some of our most rewarding work is working with schools and education facilities to supply ranges of machinery for students to learn from.

 From small scale private training facilities to state of the art new build academies, we’ve been involved with projects at every end of the education spectrum and are proud to have been involved with all of them.

-We recently supplied a range of machinery to another new facility, the WMG Academy in Coventry and the opening was covered in the Coventry Telegraph.
+We recently supplied a range of machinery to an all new facility, the WMG Academy in Coventry.

 We were able to supply and install a range of machinery tailored around the very specific requirements of the teaching workshops and it was a really interesting project to be involved with.

-Now that a new term has started, it’s great to hear that the machines we supplied to facilities over the school breakdown period are already being put to good use.
+Now that a new term has started, it’s great to hear that the machines we supplied over the school breakdown period are already being put to good use.

 We’re highly aware safety is a paramount in a school or college environment, so we always specify stop switches, spindle brakes and other precautionary measures.
-Everything we supply is compliant with all the latest guidelines, and we work with highly qualified and talented individuals who are certified to handle any aspect of machine maintenance, safety and installation.
+Everything we supply is fully endorsed and follows all the latest guidelines, and we work with highly qualified and talented individuals who are certified to handle any aspect of machine maintenance, safety and installation.